passwordless-id/webauthn/docs/index.md

 **Browser**

-Alternatively, the client-side can be imported directly imported in a static page as a `webauthnClient` browser global.
+Alternatively, the client-side can be imported directly imported in a static page as a `webauthn.client` browser global.

 ```html
 <script src="https://unpkg.com/@passwordless-id/webauthn@1.6.1/dist/browser/webauthn.min.js"></script>